getodk/central-backend/docs/api.md

 #### Clearing a Draft Form Attachment [DELETE /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments/{filename}]

-Because Form Attachments are completely determined by the XForms definition of the form itself, there is no direct way to entirely remove a Form Attachment entry from the list, only to clear its uploaded content.
+Because Form Attachments are completely determined by the XForms definition of the form itself, there is no direct way to entirely remove a Form Attachment entry from the list, only to clear its uploaded content or to unlink the Dataset.
 Thus, when you issue a `DELETE` to the attachment's endpoint, that is what happens.

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.
+    + filename: `people.csv` (string, required) - The name of tha attachment.

 + Response 200 (application/json)
     + Attributes (Success)

 + Response 403 (application/json)
     + Attributes (Error 403)

+#### Linking a Dataset to a Draft Form Attachment [PATCH /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments/{filename}]

+_(introduced: version 2022.3)_

+This endpoint can update a Form Attachment's link to a Dataset.
+You can use this to link or unlink a Dataset to a Form Attachment.
+Linking of a Dataset to the Attachment only happens if the Attachment type is `file` and there is a Dataset with the exact name of the Attachment (excluding extension `.csv`) in the Project.
+For example, if the Form definition includes an Attachment named `people.csv`, then it can be linked to a Dataset named `people`.
+Pay special attention to letter case and spaces.

+When linking a Dataset, if there is any existing file attached then it will be removed.

++ Parameters
+    + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.
+    + filename: `people.csv` (string, required) - The name of the attachment.

++ Request
+    + Attributes (Patch Attachment)

++ Response 200 (application/json)
+    + Attributes (Success)

++ Response 403 (application/json)
+    + Attributes (Error 403)

++ Response 404 (application/json)
+    + Attributes (Error 404)

 #### Getting Draft Form Schema Fields [GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/fields{?odata}]